weaveworks-guides/weave-net-legacy/weave-scope-cloud-service/README.md

 >Note: If you are running Weave Net you can launch a Weave Scope probe onto one host and Weave Net, provided that you have weaveDNS running will discover the rest of the containers.

-##Launching Weave Scope When Using Weave Net to Connect Connect Container
+##Launching Weave Scope When Using Weave Net to Connect Connect Containers

 If you are running Weave Scope on the same machine as the Weave network, the probe uses `weaveDNS` to automatically discover other apps and containers on your network.